Witt vector affine Springer fibers: Introduction

 \subsection{Notations and conventions}

-For a group scheme $G$ over a base scheme $S$, we let $Z_G$ denote its center, $G^\circ$ denote its fibrewise identity component and $\pi_0(G)$ denote its group of connected components.
+For a group scheme $G$ over a base scheme $S$, we let $Z_G$ denote its center, $G^\circ$ denote its fiberwise identity component, and $\pi_0(G)=G/G^\circ$ denote its group scheme of connected components.
 The derived (resp. adjoint) group of $G$ will be denoted by $G^{\mathrm{der}}$ (resp. $G_{\mathrm{ad}}$).
 We use $\mathrm{Lie}(G)$ to denote the Lie algebra of $G$, understood either as an $\cO_S$-module or as an $S$-scheme (it should be clear from the context which point of view we take).
-If $G$ is reductive, then $G^{\mathrm{der}}$ is semisimple and its simply connected cover will be denoted $G^{\mathrm{sc}}$.
+A reductive group scheme is always assumed to be fiberwise connected.
+If $G$ is reductive, then $G^{\mathrm{der}}$ is semisimple and its simply connected cover will be denoted by $G^{\mathrm{sc}}$.
 Then there are canonical homomorphisms

-For an element $\ga\in G(S')$ for some $S$-scheme $S'$, we let $G_\ga$ be the $S'$-scheme of centralizer of $\ga$.
+For an element $\ga\in G(S')$ for some $S$-scheme $S'$, we let $G_\ga$ be the centralizer of $\ga$, which is a group scheme over $S'$.
+For a scheme $X$ (resp. $Y$) over $S$ on which $G$ acts on the right (resp. left), we let $X\times^GY$ be the stack quotient of $X\times Y$ by the anti-diagonal right $G$ action: $g\in G$ acts by $(x,y)\mapsto(xg,g^{-1}y)$.
+We will be working with perfect (ind)-schemes/algebraic spaces and a standard reference is \cite[Appendix A]{Zhu-mixed}.
+For the reader's convenience, we recall the following notion that will be frequently used throughout the article: \begin{defn} Let $k$ be a perfect field of characteristic $p>0$.
+A perfect scheme $X$ over $k$ is said to be \emph{locally perfectly of finite type} if it has an open cover $\{U_i\}$ such that each $U_i$ is the perfection of a finite type affine scheme over $k$.
+A perfect scheme over $k$ is said to be \emph{perfectly of finite type} if it is locally perfectly of finite type and quasi-compact. \end{defn} For a reductive group $G$ over a field $F$, with a maximal torus $T\subset G$, let $T^{\mathrm{sc}}$ be the pre-image of $T$ in $G^{\mathrm{sc}}$, the \emph{algebraic fundamental group of $G$} (in the sense of Borovoi) is defined by $\pi_1(G):=X_*(T)/X_*(T^{\mathrm{sc}})$.
+See \cite[\S11.3]{KP23}.
+It is an abelian group with an action of the absolute Galois group of $F$, and is independent of the choice of $T$.
 In the main body of the paper we will be working over a mixed-characteristic discrete valued field $F$ with valuation ring $\cO$ and residue field $k$.
 We use normal math italic fonts (e.g. $G$) for groups defined over $F$, calligraphic fonts (e.g. $\cG$) for their integral models over $\cO$, and sans-serif fonts (e.g. $\sG$) for their special fiber over the residue field $k$.
 When our groups are twisted forms of split groups, we will often use blackboard bold font (e.g. $\bbG$) for the corresponding split form.
 We will use boldface fonts (e.g. $\bfP,\bfI$) for open bounded (mod center) subgroups of $G(F)$, these mainly include parahoric subgroups, their pro-unipotent radicals and their normalizers.
-The Lie algebra of a group (e.g. $G$) will typically be denoted by the corresponding Gothic fonts (e.g. $\fg$).
+The Lie algebra of a group (e.g. $G$) will usually be denoted by the corresponding Gothic fonts (e.g. $\fg$).